 Whenever an organization has a major failure of any sort, the top priority is to recover from the immediate damage or problems.
 From there, the next step is to keep it from ever happening again.
-Root cause analysis is a vital corrective step, allowing you to identify where losses are taking place and how they can be mitigated to improve equipment reliability and performance.
+Undertaking root cause analysis is a vital corrective step, allowing you to identify where losses are taking place and how they can be mitigated to improve equipment reliability and performance.

 Root cause analysis is a maintenance troubleshooting method that helps organizations identify and control the systemic causes of a maintenance problem.
 When you experience a problem, you have to start by asking why the problem occurred.
 You repeat this process until you uncover the underlying cause.
 Toyota made the “5 Whys” method of root cause analysis famous.
 This method involves asking, “Why did this happen?” repeatedly until the cause is determined.
 Then you can come up with a long-term corrective action that will fix the underlying issue.